-- With Deferrals allowed set, the system will prompt the user once a day, up to the maximum amount of times, before forcing the user to continue with the minor update.
+- With Deferrals allowed set, the system will prompt the user once a day, up to the maximum amount of times, before showing the reboot pending (in Notification Center just like Default option) and having the device to continue with the minor update.

 - If "Allow user to defer minor updates" is not selected, the user will be able to infinitely defer updates.

 End User Prompting